erwinbonsma/HoleyCubeAnimation/README.md

 The animation consists of the following scenes:

-- Scene 1: Assembles the Level 1 puzzle.
-This is the original Twelve Straight/ Twisted puzzle.
+- Scene 1 [73s 0:00 - 1:13]: Assembles the Level 1 puzzle.
+  This is the original Twelve Straight/Twisted puzzle.

-- Scene 2: Disassembles the Level 1 puzzle.
+- Scene 2 [56s 1:14 - 2:09]: Disassembles the Level 1 puzzle.

   The parts are returned to a bigger collection of parts, which together can be assembled into a Level 2 puzzle.

-- Scene 3: Moves the Level 2 parts from their stack to prepare for assembly.
+- Scene 3 [190s 2:10 - 5:19]: Moves the Level 2 parts from their stack to
+  prepare for assembly.

   Each part is moved so that a position and orientation that matches where it needs to be placed in the assembled puzzle.